-The Company and its subsidiaries are contingently liable with respect to lawsuits and other matters that arise in the normal course of business.
-As of December 31, 2020 the total amount of provisions related to claims against the Group's operations was PYG 7,359 million (December 31, 2019: PYG 8,218 million), and a contingent liability of PYG 42,781 million as a result of a case against Teledeportes (refer to Note H. Subsequent events for details).
-Management is of the opinion that while it is impossible to ascertain the ultimate legal and financial liability with respect to these claims, the ultimate outcome of these contingencies is not anticipated to have a material effect on the Group's financial position and operations.
+The Company and its subsidiaries are contingently liable with respect to lawsuits, legal, regulatory, commercial and other legal risks that arise in the normal course of business.
+As of December 31, 2021, the total amount of claims brought against Telecel and its subsidiaries is PYG 68,850 million (December 31, 2020: PYG 67,268 million).

+As of December 31, 2021 the total amount of provisions related to claims against Telecel and its subsidiaries was PYG 12,027 million (December 31, 2020: PYG 7,359 million).
+While it is not possible to ascertain the ultimate legal and financial liability with respect to these claims and risks, the ultimate outcome is not anticipated to have a material effect on the Group's financial position and operations.